 I found this sweet little card that I made for my mammy when I was probably five or six years old.
 Dad saved it and gave it to me along with a couple of others.
 The card and the cute little message inside bring me close to tears.
 Mammy died when I was eleven.

 Motherless women are asking how they should spend Mother’s Day when they no longer have their mother around to celebrate.
-For some it is the dreaded first Mother’s Day since a mother’s death.
-May 14th is not going to be easy.
+For some it is the dreaded first Mother’s Day since a mother’s death and it is not going to be easy.
 It’s probably going to be very painful.
 But there are some things we can do to make it bearable and special.
 Possibly even fun.
 Here are 12 ideas:

 - Find a time in the day, preferably morning to meditate for five minutes or fifteen if you can, whatever feels good to you.
 Light your favorite scented candle.
 Sit comfortably with your eyes closed and invite your mother into your space.
 Hold her in your thoughts.
 Focus on the gratitude you feel for your mother and the gift of life that she gave you.
 Reflect on some memories you have of her.
 Let the tears flow if they come.
 Grief is love, remember.
 Breathe.